Not With A Bang But A Whimper.

 The common wealth of those joining our ranks would be expropriated under a different hammer, by the same get rich quick army occupying us.

-A legion of lean, mean and ravenous takers, fakers and talkers :privatising profiteers, relocating asset strippers, neo-conning scammers, predatory hucksters, scavenging speculators, auctioneers, credit card company men, pharmaceutical lobbyists,
+By a legion of lean, mean and ravenous takers, fakers and talkers, privatising profiteers, corporate clones, relocating asset strippers, neo-conning scammers, predatory hucksters, scavenging speculators, auctioneers, credit card company men and pharmaceutical lobbyists.

-bilking bankers, snake oil salesmen, real estate sharks, trophy home hunters, downsizing,
+By bilking bankers, snake oil salesmen, real estate sharks, trophy home hunters and downsizing CEOs.

-would-be yuppies, and outright gangsters that feed frenziedly everywhere else, reinforced by carpetbaggers , former black marketers and turncoats flipping over as easily as a trout in a pan.
+By would-be yuppies and outright gangsters that feed frenziedly everywhere else, reinforced by carpetbaggers, former black marketeers and turncoats flipping over as easily as a trout in a pan.
 By the same legions of vampires, making cut rate offers that couldn’t be refused, buying at marked down, fire-sale prices, making recovery all that more difficult.
 Going, going, gone!

 And the beat goes on.
 All for what?
 To Become part of a stuttering economy where for the few there are rich pickings and kickbacks where the givers say ‘Thank you’ and the recipients say ‘Don’t mention it’.